vjjy001/mvnmultprjstemplate/README.md

 # Maven with multiple project

+The project is to shown how to using maven to configure multiple project.

-The example for for three project running by maven which are app,core and web.
+In these example there are three projects which are app, core and web.

 The app project as root project will build both for core and web project.